skipperq93/cyberkit/Introduction.md

 run `Tools/Scripts/set-webkit-configuration --asan --release`.
 This will enable ASan build.
 If want to attach a debugger, you can also specify `--debug` instead of `--release`.
 Once you don’t need to build or run ASan anymore, you can specify `--no-asan` in place of `--asan` to disable ASan.
-Note that this configuration is saved by creating a file called Asan in the WebKitBuild directory, so if you are trying to do a clean Asan build by deleting the build directory you need to rerun this command.
+Note that this configuration is saved by creating a file called Asan in the CyberKitBuild directory, so if you are trying to do a clean Asan build by deleting the build directory you need to rerun this command.

 ### Using Xcode

-You can also use Xcode to build & debug WebKit.
-Open `WebKit.xcworkspace` at the top level directory.
+You can also use Xcode to build & debug CyberKit.
+Open `CyberKit.xcworkspace` at the top level directory.

-In order to make Xcode use build files built by `make` command above, go to File > Workspace Settings... > Advanced... > Custom > Relative to Workspace and adjust the relative paths of Products and Intermediates to point to `WebKitBuild` directory.
+In order to make Xcode use build files built by `make` command above, go to File > Workspace Settings... > Advanced... > Custom > Relative to Workspace and adjust the relative paths of Products and Intermediates to point to `CyberKitBuild` directory.
 ![Screenshot of Xcode Workspace Settings](resources/xcode-workspace-settings.png)
-![Screenshot of Xcode Workspace Settings - Advanced Build Location](resources/xcode-workspace-build-location.png) Note that debugging WebCore code typically requires attaching to the relevant WebContent process, not the application process, which is mostly running code in [Source/WebKit/UIProcess](https://github.com/WebKit/WebKit/tree/main/Source/WebKit/UIProcess).
+![Screenshot of Xcode Workspace Settings - Advanced Build Location](resources/xcode-workspace-build-location.png) Note that debugging CyberCore code typically requires attaching to the relevant WebContent process, not the application process, which is mostly running code in [Source/CyberKit/UIProcess](https://github.com/CyberKit/CyberKit/tree/main/Source/CyberKit/UIProcess).
 Depending on what you’re debugging, you’d have to attach & debug different processes in the coalition.

 You may find it useful to use the debug helpers under `Tools/lldb/lldb_webkit.py`.
-This can be added to `~/.lldbinit` for automatic loading into LLDB on launch by adding the line `command script import {Path to WebKit}/Tools/lldb/lldb_webkit.py`.
+This can be added to `~/.lldbinit` for automatic loading into LLDB on launch by adding the line `command script import {Path to CyberKit}/Tools/lldb/lldb_webkit.py`.
 For more details, see the Wiki article on [lldb formatters](https://trac.webkit.org/wiki/lldb%20formatters).

 When debugging a debug build in LLDB, there are also a few functions that can be called on objects that will dump debugging info.